3-INGREDIENTS ROYAL ICING

 4. Add meringue mixture to the bowl of your stand mixer equipped with a whisk attachment.

-5. Slowly add shifted powdered sugar ½ cup to 1 cup at the time into the mixer bowl while stirring on low speed (#1 or #2 depending on your mixer brand)
+5. Slowly add sifted powdered sugar ½ cup to 1 cup at the time into the mixer bowl while stirring on low speed (#1 or #2 depending on your mixer brand)

 6. Increase the mixer speed to medium/low (#3 or #4 depending on your mixer brand) and mix until the icing forms small peaks (approx. 4 to 10 minutes depending on your mixer).